popolee0513/Data-Engineering-Note/README.md

 - Linux v.s.
 Shell Scripting basic
   - [簡明 Linux Shell Script 入門教學](https://blog.techbridge.cc/2019/11/15/linux-shell-script-tutorial/)
   - $
-    - $(variable) :return the value inside the variable name
+    - $(variable) : return the value inside the variable name
-    - $# :is the number of positional parameters
+    - $# : is the number of positional parameters
-    - $0 :is the name of the shell or shell script
+    - $0 : is the name of the shell or shell script
     - $1, $2, $3, ... are the positional parameters